Williams Syndrome Wednesday: Advice for new members of the Special Needs Moms Club

 There is going to be a time when you finally catch a friend at a good time and they are going to say something like “Well I don’t want to complain, let’s talk about something else.”

 You’re going to realize that your friends don’t want to unburden to you… you who have so much on your plate.
 They don’t want to talk about how busy they are, knowing you’re doing twice as much.
-They don’t want to talk about how tired they are, knowing “my kid doesn’t sleep” means your child actually doesn’t sleep, till like 5 am every day.
-They don’t want to celebrate their life with you either.
-They don’t want to talk about their travel plans or their kids’ successes because they know those things aren’t your reality right now.
+Maybe they don’t want to talk about how tired they are, knowing “my kid doesn’t sleep” means your child actually doesn’t sleep, till like 5 am every day.
+And sometimes they don’t want to celebrate their life with you either.
+And they don’t want to talk about their travel plans or their kids’ successes because they know those things aren’t your reality right now.
 You’re going to realize they feel bad for you.
 Your life is kind of a downer, with all the appointments and all the uncertainty and the unknown.
 Let them know you do want to know what’s going on, that you want to hear what’s bringing them down and that you are excited for their lives, their kids (even though there may be days it’s hard to hear it.)

 There’s going to be a time when look at the calendar and you realize you can’t remember the last time you ____________.